Pacittos/Prysm-guide-to-auto-create-validators/README.md

 ### Example of how to create and fund five validators

 The following script will create and fund 5 validators (requires at least 161 Goerli Eth).
 You can change the number of validators by changing *endValidator*.
+[The script can also be found over here](createAndFundValidators.sh).
 A few notes before running this script:

 * Make sure the beacon chain is fully synced and still running in the background
 * Enter the public key of your Eth1 Gourli account at *Eth1GoerliAccount* (as shown by "ethereal account list").